 Division 1 — Public hospital

 [316A, 317-323, 323A, 323B.
-Deleted by No. 47 of 1978 s.
+Deleted: No. 47 of 1978 s.
 31.]

 324. Local governments may establish or subsidise hospitals

 (1) Every local government may subsidise any district nursing system or infant health centre and may contribute money for the establishment and carrying out of a scheme for providing, for any period, nursing aid and or domestic help in the home of any person who is sick, diseased, convalescent or physically incapacitated.